project-sekai-ctf/sekai.team/data/blog/tsjctf-2022/bacteria.md

 st_shndx = p16(0)
 st_value = p64(0)
 # st_size is null already because the stack now contain all null byte
-# so we don't need to write these variable, just need to pad full 0x10
+# so we don’t need to write these variable, just need to pad full 0x10
-# bytes so that we don't need to sleep()
+# bytes so that we don’t need to sleep()
 Elf64_Sym_struct = st_name + st_info + st_other + st_shndx + st_value
 ```